 3. If federal investigators approach or try to speak with you, you have to cooperate.
 However, you do not want to speak to them without a PIA attorney

 4. You have a constitutional right NOT to incriminate yourself.
-Once you waive it ( by agreeing to speak or disclose evidence without legal advice from an attorney, you cannot claim it was a mistake if the disclosure is used against you in a criminal trial.
+Once you waive it ( by agreeing to speak or disclose evidence without legal advice from a procurement attorney, you cannot claim it was a mistake if the disclosure is used against you in a criminal trial.

 Get Free Tips on Defending A Government Procurement Fraud Case - Download Now